 Ultimately, a Michaelis-Menten enzyme’s velocity depends on its Km, substrate concentration, and maximum possible velocity (Vm), which occurs when there is much more substrate than enzyme.
 This means that when the substrate concentration equals Km, the enzyme’s velocity is half of its Vm.

-What if the enzyme doesn’t follow Michaelis-Menten kinetics?
-What if the product can transform into substrate, inhibit its own formation, or the enzyme’s behavior depends on substrate concentration?
+Not all enzymes follow Michaelis-Menten kinetics.
+What if the product transforms into substrate, inhibit its own formation, or the enzyme’s behavior depends on substrate concentration?